Categories

 Views About Oneself

-A bad view of the self is a trait of many illnesses and feelings.
-These conditions are obviously not healthy, such as depression or anxiety.
-People who are sad think they are flawed, inadequate, and unworthy.
+People who are negative could think they are flawed, inadequate, and unworthy.
 Tarlow and Haaga (1996) confirmed a link between having a bad view of oneself and having negative feelings in general.
 This backs up what the older and newer literature indicates.

 People with more frequent negative states tend to have more negative views of themselves.

 It is said that resilient people are self-efficacious, bold, and driven (Wagnild & Young, 1990).
 People with these traits are more likely to talk positively to themselves.
 So, this improves their self-image and makes them more independent.
-People who are strong have a good attitude about themselves.
+People who are psychologically ‘strong’ have a good attitude about themselves.
 This attitude makes them look for and enjoy situations that make them feel good about themselves (Walsh & Banaji, 1997).
 In turn, they improve their mental health.

 Views About the World